code-with-amitk/Code-examples/DS_Questions/Questions/Random/LRUCache/lru_cache_key_and_value.md

 - **[Self youtube video](https://youtu.be/mhcTL2lqwI0)**

-## Cache
-- **What?** Memory near to CPU wrt hard-disk and hence fast.
+- **What is Cache?** Memory on CPU chip.
+Faster wrt hard-disk.
 Cache is always small in size, if cache is huge as Hard disk, then it searching will take time.

 ## LRUCache   <key=priority, value=PageAddress>
 - **What?** Least recently used page(means oldest page) is deleted 1st.